 - Always wear elbow-length gloves and safety goggles when handling any pool chemicals.
 After using chemicals, be sure to wash your hands and arms thoroughly.

 - Use appropriate tools when applicable for applying chemicals to the pool.

 - Add chemicals to water rather than adding water to the chemicals.
 Never mix chemicals (this includes new and old parts of the same product).

-- Never add chemicals through your pool skimmer.
+- Never add chemicals through your pool skimmer unless specified otherwise.

 - Be diligent about cleaning up chemical spills if they happen, as they can destroy other materials and cause a safety hazard to animals and people if they’re accidentally touched or consumed.

 - Contact your local waste department to find out how to dispose of pool chemicals you no longer need.
 They should never get poured down a drain or end up in your trash bin.